vishwajithkv/local_manifests/README.md

-# Building Custom ROM for Redmi Note 11 (spes/spesn)
+# Building Custom ROM for Redmi K30 4G/Poco X2 (phoenix)

 This guide will help you set up your environment and automatically sync all necessary repositories to build risingOS-14/lineage-21 for the Redmi Note 11 (spes/spesn).
 The steps below ensure that all device dependencies, including the vendor and kernel, are cloned automatically, so you don't have to worry about manual setup.